 Differences between a CFO and a Controller

 Most roles between a CFO and a Controller are similar, but they differ in responsibility.
+Hiring both a financial controller and a CFO can leverage the advantages of accounts payable (AP) automation.
 The Controller is limited to the day-to-day management of financial activities, while the CFO focuses on the long-term financial direction of the company.
 Below are some of the significant differences:

 • Point of View: The CFO has a bird’s-eye view of the organization, looking from top to bottom, and from that vantage position, can make decisions that affect the company’s strategic vision.
 Meanwhile, the Controller has a ground-level view of the organization’s finances and can see the nitty-gritty of a company’s finances, helping them make immediate-impact decisions.